riccardotorre/DNNLikelihood_dev/docs/histfactory.rst

 Usage
 ^^^^^

-We give here a bried introduction to the use of the :class:`Histfactory <DNNLikelihood.Histfactory>` class.
+We give here a brief introduction to the use of the :class:`Histfactory <DNNLikelihood.Histfactory>` class.
 Refer to the full class documentation for more details.

 The first time a :class:`Histfactory <DNNLikelihood.Histfactory>` object is created, the :option:`workspace_folder` argument,